HermesGermany/galapagos/docs/galapagos_user_guide.md

 ## Confluent Cloud Support

-Since Galapagos 2.1.0, we now have support for Kafka Clusters that are managed by Confluent Cloud.
+Since **Galapagos 2.1.0**, we now have support for Kafka Clusters that are managed by Confluent Cloud.
 This means, you can generate the required credentials to authenticate your applications to the Confluent Cloud Clusters.
 These credentials include an API Key and a Secret.
 Well, so how to get these credentials?
 Go to "My Applications" to register your Application on the current Environment.
 Search for your Application and then click on "Create Api Key now".
 The following dialogue opens:

    <p>